seanbaxter/DirectXShaderCompiler/docs/SystemLibrary.rst

 #.
 If you're tempted to throw a soft error, re-think the interface.

 #.
 Handle internally the most common normal/good/soft error conditions
-   so the rest of LLVM doesn't have to.
+   so the rest of LLVM37 doesn't have to.

 No throw Specifications
 -----------------------